 Ever wonder about all those depressions you see in the woods?
 Or old woods roads or dug out trenches with mounds of rock or soil around them?
 What went on around here, anyway?
 Pack a bottle of water, a magnet, and this hike and hit the trail!
-Get ready for an historic walk in the woods and to experience a bit of the people and industry that once made New Jersey proud.
+Get ready for a walk in these historic woods and to experience a bit of the people and industry that once made New Jersey proud.

 From Route 80 in Rockaway, take the Mount Hope exit and head toward Mount Hope on Mount Hope Avenue.
 At the stop sign, turn left onto Mount Hope Road, then left again just past the firehouse onto Garden Road.
 Drive to the parking lot of Mount Hope Pond Park.

 Lots of artifacts abound in this Rockaway Township park of human industry and nature's bounty harvested for civilized necessities.
-Now nature has reclaimed much of all the mining remnants, but with a careful eye and a little knowledge offered by this self-guided walk in the woods and anyone can see them.
+Now nature has obscured most of the mining remnants, but with a careful eye and a little knowledge offered by this self-guided walk in the woods, anyone can see them.
 Perhaps you will sense a token of the blood and sweat from lives that came before.